0install/docs/docs/specifications/feed.md

 If `command` is given, then 0install will select the given `<command>` within the implementation (which may cause additional dependencies and bindings to be selected).
 Otherwise, no command is selected.

 Any additional attributes and child elements are not processed, but are just passed through.
-If your binding needs a path within the selected implemention, it is suggested that the `path` attribute be used for this.
+If your binding needs a path within the selected implementation, it is suggested that the `path` attribute be used for this.
 Other attributes and child elements should be namespaced to avoid collisions.

 For example, the [EBox](../tools/ebox.md) application launcher allows each code module to specify its dependencies, which are then available in the module's scope as _getters_.
 The ebox-edit application depends on the help library like this: